 The City has created strategic initiatives to strengthen the life sciences ecosystem, create jobs, and advance research and development of treatments for diseases with high unmet needs.
 The plan covers three key areas:

-- $50 million to build a pipeline for diverse life sciences talent and support early-stage life sciences companies
+- $20M to build a diverse pipeline of life sciences talent in NYC

 A Note on RFPs